 Our projected increase in people to support our Strategic Rail and Rail North Partnership teams will mainly be funded from a proposed increase in the rail grant we receive.
-This is in response to the significant events over the last two years across the North's rail network and the ongoing need for a strong voice and oversight from Transport for the North.
+This is in response to the significant events over the last two years across the North's rail network and the ongoing need for a strong voice and oversight from TfN.